kotay/sterilizer/README.md

 # Sterilizer

-A simple module that extends a String, giving it a `sterilize!` method which to ensure the string is always valid UTF-8
+A simple module that extends a String, giving it a `sterilize!` method to ensure the string is always valid UTF-8

 ## Installation